cmugpi/learn-git/src/pres.md

 ## Some questions

 - This was working just a few minutes ago.
 What did I change to break it?
-- I'm working on a side project with my friend, but I hate having to email our code back and forth.
-How can I avoid this?
+- I'm working on a side project with my friend.
+How can I avoid having to email our code back and forth?
 - When did I implement this?
 - Who implemented this?
 - I'd like to start implementing this feature, but I'll probably have to change